+GLOBAL

+Thesis

-GLOBAL Thesis Audience, Tone, Clarity, Supporting Evidence Organization, Transitions Introduction, Conclusion Grammar, Punctuation Spelling LOCAL
+Audience, Tone, Clarity, Supporting Evidence

+Organization, Transitions

+Introduction, Conclusion

+Grammar, Punctuation

+Spelling

+LOCAL

 Global and local writing issues exist on a continuum.
 At the most global end of the continuum are issues such as thesis statements, audience, and organization.
 Global issues affect the overall coherence or clarity of a paper.
 At the most local end of the continuum are issues such as spelling, grammar, and punctuation.
-In the UWC, we think of local writing issues as isolated errors or mistakes at the sentence-level.
+In the UWC, we think of isolated errors or sentence-level mistakes as local issues.
 Such issues cease to be local and become global when they appear throughout a paper and/or when they impede the reader's basic comprehension of the argument.

 Ultimately, the student gets to decide what priorities to set for the session.
-We understand that working on global concerns will be the best way to improve their process and their products.
-Often, though, writers and/or their instructors have very specific concerns that do not necessarily jive with our global-before-local approach.
-Explaining this spectrum of writing concerns (though you do not need to use the terms "global" and local"), can help consultants show the advantages of focusing on global issues over local issues.
-However, the writer should always decide what is important to them given their time constraints and their instructor's expectations.
+In general, working on global concerns will be the best way to improve their process and products.
+Often, though, writers and/or their instructors have very specific concerns that do not necessarily jibe with our global-before-local approach.
+Explaining the spectrum of writing concerns can help them decide which ones they want to address, given their time constraints and their instructor's expectations.
+The decision about what to focus on is always theirs.